leob/ionic-quickstarter/README.md

 #### Development mode

-In 'development' mode, the gulp build process is simple and lightweight: it doesn't do minification/concatenation, template caching, annotations and so on.
+In development mode, the gulp build process is simple and lightweight: it doesn't do minification/concatenation, template caching, annotations and so on.
 It only does a SASS compile (if you want).

-Also, in development mode, by default, the various (signup, login etc) use a "mock" implementation using 'fake' data (note however that you can easily override this through configuration parameters).
+Also, in development mode, by default, the various (signup, login etc) use a "mock" implementation using fake data (note however that you can easily override this through configuration parameters).

 All of this makes the development process fast and lightweight.

 #### Production mode

-Things are different in 'production' mode: the gulp build process does a complete build including minification, concatenation, template caching and so on, and the app runs with 'real' services.
+Things are different in production mode: the gulp build process does a complete build including minification, concatenation, template caching and so on, and the app runs with 'real' services.

 (e.g. the Parse service for signup/login, although you can replace this with an implementation of your own)